gamer2810/supreme-adventure/_posts/2025-07-23-july-seoul-trip.md

 * **Punctuality is Key:** Everything in Seoul runs on time.
 If you've booked a guided tour, a show, or a performance, plan ahead and account for your transportation time.
 * **Communicating with Locals:** In my experience, Korean people will try their best to communicate with you, even with a language barrier.
 Please be patient, respectful, and have a translator app ready.
 A little effort goes a long way!
 * **The Hidden Cutlery Drawer:** If you sit down at a local restaurant and don't see forks or spoons, check for a small drawer built into the side of your table.
 This is where the tableware is often stored!
+* **Clean up before you leave:** Some cafes and restaurants expect you to clean up after yourself.
+If you see a *Return* sign, please place your empty glasses / tray there after you have finished.